If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Sleep position: On the back

 When the general recommendation came to let infants sleep on their backs, the incidence of SIDS fell everywhere.
-While there are other factors as well increasing the risk for SIDS, sleeping on the stomach is the highest risk factor your baby.
+While there are other factors as well increasing the risk for SIDS, sleeping on the stomach is the highest risk factor for your baby.
 So choose the right sleep position – back sleeping – and let your baby get used to it.

 If you’re worried that your baby will choke or get a flat head sleeping on his back, click here for answers.